microsoft/nodeengine/docs/node_engine/service.md

 - **Event Stream**: The event_stream generator handles SSE message delivery and client disconnections within the `/sse` subscription.

-- **Runtime**: The `Runtime` class manages flow invocations, component executions, and SSE message emissions.
+- **Runtime**: The `Runtime` class manages flow invocations, component executions, and event emissions.

 - **Error Handling**: Exception handling is included to manage errors during flow or component invocation, ensuring the flow can exit cleanly with error details.

 # Node Engine: service.py

 This file is central to the operational capabilities of the Node Engine, and it should be structured and maintained to ensure robust, scalable, and flexible service interactions.